Updated:

 Climatic changes are uncontrolled disasters though their causes seem unpreventable.
 They are uncontrolled since they are beyond human control in their occurrence and magnitude of effect to nature and livelihood.
 It is easy to cause a rise in the world temperatures through human activities as it has been the case over the years, but it is very difficult to lower the risen temperatures.

 Such knowledge causes a great pain to the third world nations who suffer more for a problem they contribute very little.
 Developed nations are more advanced in technologies and through such advancement, they have heavy machineries that they use for economic reasons, thus causing changes in the climatic changes.
+Since the causes of damage are related to economic reasons and development, the effects of damage have little effect on economic activities.
+This realization implies the greatest reason why developed nations experience little effect of climatic changes in the world.

 On the other hand, developing nations have little technology and in most cases, they rely on the outdated technologies of their counterparts to boost their economic growth and developments.
-In addition, their industrial activities have been acquired via franchises from the developed countries because they cannot exploit their industrial potential without efficient technologies.6
+In addition, their industrial activities have been acquired via franchises from the developed countries because they cannot exploit their industrial potential without efficient technologies.

 Consequently, they rely more on climate for economic growth and development.
 Hence, the damages to the climatic conditions have direct adverse effect on livelihood and economic growth and developments of the same countries.